|

-CogAT (Cognitive Abilities Test) Levels G and H
+CogAT (Cognitive Abilities Test) Form 6 Levels G and H and Form 7 Levels 15, 16, and 17

 The CogAT has three sections each with three subtests.
 Your preparation should cover verbal, non-verbal and quantitative analysis.